Real Estate Mauritius · Westimmo

 Since 2015 · Tax incentives removed for projects approved after June 2025

-Land ≥ 10 hectares · Mixed use mandatory
+Land ≥ 10 hectares · Mixed-use required

-Residential from ~USD 200,000
+Residential units from ~USD 200,000

-Residence permit ≥ USD 375,000 · Spouse + children under 24
+Residence permit from USD 375,000 · Spouse + children under 24

 IHS